mastery-la/autodidact/README.md

 ## Overview

-**autodidact** is a system that acts as the central nervous system for inteligent homes. an inteligent home is more than a smart home — it's a home that learns, evolves, and adapts to best suit the needs of its inhabitants
+**autodidact** is a platform that acts as the central nervous system for inteligent homes. an inteligent home is more than a smart home — it's a home that learns, evolves, and adapts to best suit the needs of its inhabitants

 ## Objectives